 - Heat, Scratches & Repair

-- Comparing the two, granite reacts to heat slightly better than man-made stone.
-Quartz can take hot pans for a short period, but you have a higher chance of damaging your countertops.
+- Comparing the two, granite reacts to heat better than man-made stone.
+Quartz countertops can take hot pans for a short period, but you have a higher chance of damaging your countertops.
 No matter which countertop material you may have though we recommend never putting hot pans directly on your countertop.
 Both surfaces are scratch and etch resistant when it comes to acids.
+Although quartz countertop maintenance and granite countertop maintenance will slightly differ.

 Investing in a countertop care plan is a great way to avoid all the potential problems we listed above.
 It will allow you to enjoy your countertops without worrying about the accidental stains and damage that life can bring.
 Knowing that expert technicians can clean and repair your countertops if damage does occur gives you peace of mind and lasting beauty.